marzwick/DemoSite/site/src/inclusive.md

 !!! warning "TODO worbook name"

-    Complete Activity TK in your workbook: Commit to one action you could take to mitigate the negative impacts of biases and assumptions in your course.
+    *Answer in your workbook:* Commit to one action you could take to mitigate the negative impacts of biases and assumptions in your course.

 ### Mitigate stereotype threat